-Whole Psyllium Husk is a simple way to add more dietary fiber which is gut friendly.
-If you bake your own bread, try adding psyllium.
-We use psyllium in all our keto breads and it works very well.
+Whole Psyllium Husk is a simple way to add more gut friendly dietary fiber.
+If you bake your own bread, try adding psyllium to the dough.
+We use psyllium in all our sourdough keto breads.

 Psyllium seed husk is a native plant of India and is a good source of soluble and insoluble dietary fiber.
 Psyllium are tiny flakes that, when in contact with water, swells and forms a gelatin-like mass.
 You can also buy it as a fine powder.

-When used in baking, psyllium can be replaced with chia seeds or flax seeds.
+When used in baking, psyllium can also be replaced with chia seeds or flax seeds.

-You can use both whole husk flakes or the powder; it’s a matter of taste, though my wife says she prefers the powder in baking.
+You can use both whole husk flakes or the psyllium powder; it’s mostly a matter of taste, though my wife says she prefers the powder in baking.

 Is psyllium good in a keto bread?

 Yes, psyllium is widely used in low-carb cooking.
-It is very useful.
-Psyllium can help you recreate keto-friendly, gluten-free versions of most high-carb bread favorites.
-Psyllium can replicate a nice texture.
+It is very useful as psyllium helps you recreate keto-friendly, gluten-free versions of most high-carb bread favourites.
+Psyllium helps replicate the nice texture of a good bread.

-Through all the years of testing many good products, Psyllium Husk is low-cost but one of the best addition we have made.
-My wife bakes delicious bread with psyllium every week which is a great way to increase fiber intake.
+Through all the years of testing many good products, Psyllium Husk is one of the best additions we have ever made.
+My wife is an excellent baker and prepared most her breads with psyllium which is a great way to increase your fiber intake.

-Can I take a teaspoon of pure psyllium?
+Can’t I just take a teaspoon of pure psyllium daily?

-Yes, many people add one teaspoon of psyllium husk to a glass of warm water and drink on an empty stomach.
-This increases the daily intake of fiber.
-The powder becomes like a light porridge which I find easy to swallow.
+Yes, many people add a teaspoon of psyllium husk to a glass of warm water and drink on an empty stomach.
+This is an easy way to increase fibre intake.
+The powder turns into a light porridge in water which I find easy to swallow.
 One teaspoon doesn’t sound much, but the effect can be surprisingly good.
 Psyllium has a mild laxative effect which can help in case of constipation.